 Hazen Pingree statue in Detroit | Ken Coleman

 As Detroit mayor, Pingree led several reforms.
 An advocate for the working poor, he developed “potato patches” and vegetable gardens to help feed families during the 1893 Depression.
-He also is credited with creating the city’s Public Lighting Commission and Board of Health and is generally regarded as one of the city’s best mayors.
+He also is credited with creating the city’s Public Lighting Commission and Board of Health, inspiring the city’s transit system, and is generally regarded as one of the city’s best mayors.

 In 1901, the Detroit Free Press wrote that Pingree’s most significant action as governor was establishing a state tax commission, which brought in millions in revenue to state coffers.

-He died in 1901, at age 60.
+He died in 1901 at age 60.
 Pingree was interred at Woodlawn Cemetery in Detroit.
+A street in Detroit is named in his honor and a statue of him stands in Grand Circus Park in downtown Detroit.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.